-Getting the ball rolling at a meeting can be a daunting task and people may be hesitant to speak up without being prompted.
+Getting the ball rolling at a meeting can be daunting and people may be hesitant to speak up.
 A simple, tested method is to ask people to share their name and why they decided to attend the meeting.
 Get a sense of attendees’ thoughts and opinions about the opportunity being discussed.
 For example: “Please share your name and what it is about this event that interests you.”

 Once the opportunity has been clearly identified and people understand how they can work on a solution, discuss what kind of business could efficiently deliver this service:

-If the group agrees that a co-operative is appropriate, discuss next steps.
+If the group agrees that a co-operative is the right fit and they want to move forward to create one, discuss the next steps.
 A clear plan will help keep momentum moving forward:

 This checklist may be helpful when organizing a meeting and can act as a guide: